envisioning/vocab/vocab/gan-generative-adversarial-network.md

 ---
 category: CORE, ARCH
+generality:
+- 0.91
+- 0.895
+- 0.88
+- 0.865
+- 0.85
+- 0.835
+- 0.82
 slug: gan
 summary: Class of AI algorithms used in unsupervised ML, implemented by a system of two neural networks contesting with each other in a game.
 title: GAN (Generative Adversarial Network)
 ---